guanghechen/algorithm.ts/packages/sieve-prime/README.md

 A typescript implementation of the **Linear Sieve** algorithm for prime numbers.

-If you are interested in this algorithm, you can check [here][sieve-prime].
+If you are curious about this algorithm, you can visit [here][sieve-prime] for more details.

 ## Install